city-of-saint-louis/gis-asset-manager-ui/README.md

 The GIS Asset Chooser Module utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers.

 Users can select assets contained within the graphic layers by mouse click.
 Developers can configure the module to fit a specific use case by passing property values to the module's two custom elements.
-(Asset Chooser Container and Asset Chooser Map Layer)

 The GIS Asset Chooser Module is not a standalone application.
 It is intended for use within a parent application and was built with flexibility in mind.

 When the asset selection requirements have been met by the user, the array of chosen assets ('chosenAssets') becomes available to the parent application through a custom event.

-The parent application can then receive the 'chosenAssets' array through the use of a custom event listener and use the data as needed.
+The parent application can then receive the 'chosenAssets' array through the use of a custom event listener and consume the data as needed.

 ## **Contents**